ProjectFE-Zero/project-fractal-entropy/07_The_Missing_Link.md

 We hypothesize the existence of a structure-preserving map between physical phenomena (Macrocosmos) and informational phenomena (Microcosmos/Consciousness).
 We term this the **"Fractal Entropy Functor."**

 * **Definition 7.2.1 (Physical Category $\mathcal{C}_{phys}$):**
-    A category where objects are physical states in the universe, and morphisms are thermodynamic time evolution (entropy increase).
+    A category where objects are physical states in the universe, and morphisms represent thermodynamic time evolution (entropy increase).
 * **Definition 7.2.2 (Informational Category $\mathcal{C}_{info}$):**
-    A category where objects are internal states of Life/AI, and morphisms are inference processes (minimization of Free Energy/Loss).
+    A category where objects are internal states of Life/AI, and morphisms represent inference processes (minimization of Free Energy/Loss).

 **The Main Conjecture:**
 There exists a contravariant functor $F$ that preserves the structure from the Physical Category $\mathcal{C}_{phys}$ to the Informational Category $\mathcal{C}_{info}$.